cmbi/Neural-Retina-Atlas/transcriptomics/README.md

 ## Required data
 - Raw data is available at EGA with accesion X
 - Intermediate files can be downloaded from Zenodo:
+- Publicly available short-read RNA-sequencing data included in the SQANTI3 and TALON analysis can be downloaded from  EBI's ArrayExpress (E-MTAB-4377).

 ## Iso-Seq analysis with IsoQuant